-- (i) The Company does not have any Property, Plant and Equipment.
+- (i) The Company does not have any Property, plant and equipment.
 Accordingly, the provision of clause 3(i) of the Order are not applicable. - (ii) The Company does not have any Inventory.
-Accordingly, the provision of clause 3(ii) of the Order are not applicable. - (iii) The Company has granted unsecured loans to six companies covered in the register maintained under section 189 of the Companies Act, 2013 ("The Act") - a) In our opinion, the rate of interest and other terms and conditions on which the loans had been granted to the body corporate listed in the register maintained under Section 189 of the Act, were not, prima facie, prejudicial to the interest of the Company - b) The schedule of repayment of principal and the payment of the interest has not been stipulated and hence we are unable to comment as to whether repayments/receipts of the principal amount and the interest are regular; and - c) In the absence of stipulation with regard to repayment of principal and payment of interest, we are unable to comment on the overdue interest amounts for more than 90 days in respect of the loan granted to a body corporate listed in the register maintained under section 189 of the Act, and whether reasonable steps have been taken by the company for recovery of the principal amount and interest. - (iv) In our opinion, the Company has complied with the provisions of section 186 in respect of loans.
-Further, in our opinion, the Company has not entered into any transaction in respect of loan, investment, guarantee and securities, which attract compliance to the provisions of section 185 and 186 of the Companies Act, 2013.
+Accordingly, the provision of clause 3(ii) of the Order are not applicable. - (iii) The Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships (LLPs) or other parties covered in the register maintained under section 189 of the Companies Act, 2013 ("The Act").
+Accordingly, the provisions of clause 3(iii)(a), 3(iii)(b), 3(iii)(c) of the Order are not applicable. - (iv) In our opinion, the Company has not entered into any transaction in respect of loan, investment, guarantee and securities, which attract compliance to the provisions of section 185 and 186 of the Companies Act, 2013.
 Therefore the paragraph 3(iv) of the Order is not applicable to the Company. - (v) The Company has not accepted any deposits and the directives issued by the Reserve Bank of India and the provisions of section 73 to 76 or any other relevant provisions of the Companies Act and the rules framed thereunder are not applicable to the company. - (vi) We have been informed that the Central Government has not prescribed the maintenance of cost records under section 148(1) of the Act, for any of the Goods provided and Services rendered by the Company, which has been relied upon.